jvanlier/jvanlier.github.io/_projects/2015-tram-metro-vehicle-maintenance-analysis.md

 Public transport providers maintain expensive assets and malfunctions on the track can be quite disruptive to their travelers and society as a whole.
 If maintenance can be done earlier (preventing breakdowns) or more efficiently, this can translate into many euros saved.

 I investigated how patterns in vehicle (sensor) data relate to vehicle maintenance records.
-This uncovered interesting facts, such as specific areas of the tram network that are more likely to cause wheel damage than others.
+This uncovered interesting insights, such as specific areas of the rail that cause significantly more wheel damage.